 Mathematics, statistics, computing along with the social sciences underpin much of the Turing’s research, and because the Institute simultaneously aspires to serve society’s needs, engineering, ethics and design are also included in the research fabric.

 Our Turing doctoral students are predominantly based at the Institute headquarters at the British Library in the heart of London’s vibrant Knowledge Quarter.
 They will register for their doctorate at one of our university partner institutions, where they will also spend time over the course of their PhD.
 Students will be supervised by faculty from our partner universities who are also fellows of the Institute or substantively engaged with us.
+Please refer to the FAQs for the full eligibility criteria.

 Turing students will have access to a wide range of exceptional benefits unique to the Institute: